TimurM/LoanApp/README.md

 - [ ] Host the App on Heroku
 - [ ] Host the documents on Amazon S3 services

-## Design Docs
-* [DB schema][schema]

 ## Implementation Timeline

 ### Phase 1: User Authentication (~1 day)
 In Phase 1, I'm planning on setting up authentication for the User to create an account and sign in.
-In addition, I'm going to create Schema, Models and Controllers to generate documents RAILS.
+In addition, I'm going to create Schema, Models and Controllers to generate documents in RAILS.
 Before starting Phase 2, I will also push the app to Heroku.

 ### Phase 2: Generate PDF Docs & Views (~1 days)